martimy/clab_yang/docs/tutorial.md

 - Creates an IPv4 address and enable it as well.

-These configuration changes are not committed yet, so they have no affect on the running configuration.
+These configuration changes are not active yet, so they have no affect on the running configuration.
 To commit the changes, use `commit now`, which will apply the configuration and move you back to the running mode (if the configuration includes error, you will not be able to commit the changes).

 ```
 A:router1# commit now